 Honestly, my main problem with KonoSuba is the fact that a masochist who can't hit anything and a mage who can only cast one spell, and only once per day, are each far more useful than a goddess, and that the MC is still alive only because of, well, uh... several dozen Ex Machinas and a goddess who finds him dying to be too funny to let him stay dead, instead living to die another day in another stupid way.
 Seriously, he died the first time (about three minutes into episode one, so it's not really a spoiler IMO) because he THOUGHT he was hit by a truck when he wasn't.
 Still, if you like one, you'll probably like the other, at least a decent amount read more

 Both of these anime are similar in a way such as where the main protagonist died from a cause.
-They both get transfer to this fantasy world and were also able to have a conversation with the gods on about their next life.
+They both get transfer to this fantasy world.
 Both anime also show how the main protagonist is being surrounded by multiple female protagonists.

 both series is mainly focus in another world for this one. the difference is SAO is a story of a living person playing in a game and Isekai a guy who died and reincarnated in a new world. both main character have some special skill and make they're famous with the girls around them. if you like fantasy themed anime with romance and a little bit comedy you should tried this